1757 - Austrian invasion of Silesia – The Prussians try to hold Northern Bohemia

-- At 5:00 a.m., the main Austrian army retraced its step to Münchengrätz.
+- At 5:00 a.m., the main Austrian army retraced its steps to Münchengrätz.
 Roads were so bad that some regiments did not reach the camp before 2:00 a.m.
 Prince Charles and Daun were informed that the Prussian supply convoy led by Brandes had reached Böhmisch-Leipa and that Morocz had been unable to intercept it because of Prussian troops posted at Reichstadt.

 On July 12

 - Frederick was informed that Morocz's Corps (approx. 5,500 men) was posted at Niemes.

 - Austrian hussars launched raids on Kratzau (present-day Chrastava) and on the line of communication between Gabel and Zittau.

 - Hadik was at Neuchloß